 Your diagnosis will tell you the name of the condition you have.
 It is important to remember that the majority of lumps will be a benign (non-cancerous) condition.

-If you are diagnosed with breast cancer, this may be described as non-invasive breast cancer, primary breast cancer or secondary breast cancer.
+If you are diagnosed with breast cancer, this may be described as non-invasive, primary or secondary cancer.

 Non-invasive cancers are cancerous changes that are contained within the breast ducts or lobules; for example Ductal Carcinoma In Situ (DCIS) or Lobular Carcinoma In Situ (LCIS).

-Primary breast cancer, also known as invasive breast cancer, is a tumor that grows outside the ducts and lobules into the surrounding breast tissue.
+Primary cancer, also known as invasive cancer, is a tumor that grows outside the ducts and lobules into the surrounding breast tissue.

 Secondary breast cancer, or metastatic breast cancer, is when cells from the breast tumor spread to other parts of the body, starting with the axillary lymph nodes under the armpit, and then form tumors in other locations such as the bone or the brain.